lightward/mechanic-tasks/docs/email-a-summary-of-all-products-and-quantities-ordered/README.md

 Use this task to send yourself a quick tally of everything currently waiting in your order list.
 Super simple: just a list of products, and how many of each were ordered.

-This task will scan all of your orders, by default.
 Configure the task to only look at open, and/or fully paid, and/or fully unshipped orders.
 This task does not filter orders by when they were placed - only by their status.

 ## Installing this task